nbyouri/blog/download-and-install/index.md

 Open up a Terminal (this must be Apple's 'Terminal.app'), then `cd` to the `scripts` sub-directory and run the `quickstrap` script.
 If you'd prefer an interactive install, run the `bootstrap` script, which also includes the set up of [XQuartz](http://xquartz.macosforge.org/) and some work we've done to make it a seamless X11 experience.

 Want to read more about the install?
-See [the 'Install' section of the README](http://saveosx.org/about/#installation)!
+See [the 'Install' section](http://saveosx.org/about/#installation)!

 Learn how to use pkgin [here](/pkgin-howto/).